hunts/clustedis/README.md

 # clustedis
-Node cluster client for the official cluster support targeted for Redis 3.0
+Node cluster client w/ connection pool for the official cluster support targeted for Redis 3.0